 - She will be walking on her own.
 In fact, you may also find her walking backwards.

-- She may be able to kick balls and jump with time.
+- She may be able to kick balls and jump with time as well as learn to climb.

 - You can now hold basic conversations with her.

-- She will repeat the actions you approve.
+- She will repeat the actions you approve of.

-- Even though she is not ready to read, she will love to stare at pictures and point at them.
+- Even though she is not ready to read, her attention span will start to increase as she will love to stare at pictures and point at them.

 - Give her a crayon or a pencil to scribble.